-In order to advance to the doctoral program as 5D students, in addition to the degree completion requirements described in 3.1.1 above, all of the following requirements must also be met.
+In order to advance to the doctoral program as 5D students, in addition to the degree completion requirements described in 3.1.1 above, the following requirement must also be met.

-- (1) 18 credits (9 courses) or more must be obtained from the Introductory courses, the Basic courses, and the Technical courses (excluding Required courses).
-Only 2 credits (1 course) from the Introductory courses can be included in the 18 credits (9 courses). - (2) 4 credits (2 courses) or more must be obtained from the E/J/G/L/Bxxx courses (including the Optional courses). - (3) One of the following conditions of English proficiency - complete E211 "Intermediate Technical Communication 1" or one of the higher lever courses (E212, 213, 411, 412, 413, 422) - submit a master's thesis/research project report/report of Survey for Doctoral Research Plan in English and pass the exam.
+• 18 credits (9 courses) or more must be obtained from the Introductory courses, the Basic courses, and the Technical courses (excluding Required courses).
+Only 2 credits (1 course) from the Introductory courses can be included in the 18 credits (9 courses).